Raising Puppies

 Puppy Culture and Avidog We are a huge supporter of Puppy Culture and Avidog.
 As a breeder, we want to provide the best start possible with your future puppies and help them gain the experience’s they need to be a well rounded family member.
 Puppy Culture and Avidog are programs where the breeder follows week by week activities, starting at birth.
 This covers Early Neurological Stimulation, potty training, crate training introduction, socialization, enrichment and more.
 Puppy Culture is also a program that we encourage future homes to continue at home, to help with problem prevention, socializing your puppy, communicating with your puppy, and more.
 To learn more about Puppy Culture, click here.

-Regular grooming– Puppies are groomed and bathed weekly, with nails done twice a week.
+Regular grooming– Puppies are groomed and bathed weekly, nails trimmed and dremeled many times before going home.

 Temperament Testing At 7 weeks of age, our puppies will be temperament tested by an outside evaluator.
 Every puppy has a unique personality and by temperament testing them, it’ll help give us a general idea of where they are temperament wise and can better match them with their forever homes.
 This evaluation assesses the puppy/dog various strengths and weaknesses at their current age, which can provide some predictive clues to the puppy/dog personality, sociability, and potential trainability.
 The testing helps both the buyer and breeder determine which puppy has the most suitable personalities for their future homes.
 Like any test, a puppy temperament test can assess particular qualities at that point in time.
 Environment plays a significant role, and temperament can be affected by the environment the puppy goes into.
 Click here to see the PDF of the test and what it covers.

-Structural Evaluations Puppies will be structurally evaluated between 8 to 9 weeks of age.
+Structural Evaluations Puppies will be structurally evaluated at 7/8 weeks.
 Our goal with each litter as a breeder is to improve the next generation.
 Structure along with temperament is very important to us, and there is always room for improvement.
 After this final evaluation is when we will begin helping our puppies find their forever homes.

 Picking your puppy